 And then real estate, for example, is structurally local and heterogeneous.
 So these are structural attributes which are unique to private markets, where that translates into - it's not only a return premium, but also volatility dampening effect.
 So it's just not volatile return, but risk-adjusted return.

 And we encourage the investors to evaluate private investments from a variety of lenses especially as it relates to risk.
 They should again look at their portfolio and evaluate the value proposition of private investments from a vol dampening, income enhancement perspective, from a beta dampening perspective especially in an environment that many plans are thinking of derisking their portfolios, and also inflation premium perspective which can all be evaluated from private investments.

 Of course, the benefits come with certain risks.
 So operational challenges, execution challenges, manager selection, managing the liquidity are all key tenets which have to be evaluated and solved for.

 What we have found is that a 20% allocation to alternatives can actually move the needle from not only enhancing the return and income outcomes, but also dampen the volatility, dampen the beta and enhancing the inflation sensitivity.
 And not only enhance allocation to alternative is important, it's also the diversified allocation to alternative is important.
 And it should also be not only diversified, but diversifying in the context of the overall portfolio.

 So our view is that the complexity of alternative invest can be simplified by looking at it from a framework lens, looking at what these investments do for the invested portfolio, applying the principles of more science and less art in building that resilient portfolio especially in this challenging environment.

-Chris: Fantastic!
-A lot of good advice there.
-Let me take a moment to thank you both David and Pulkit.
-And thank you all of you for joining us for the Center for Investment Excellence.
+Christopher Hayward: Fantastic, a lot of good advice there, a lot of good content.
+Look, let me take a moment to thank you both David and Pulkit, and thank you all of you for joining us for the Center for Investment Excellence.